depthbomb/Scraps/README.md

 ## Finding your Cookie

-Scraps requires your Scrap.TF session cookie, `scr_session` to function.
+Scraps requires your Scrap.TF session cookie, `scraptf` to function.
 This can be found by accessing your browser's dev tools (usually by pressing `F12`), going to **Application** and then **Cookies**.
 This process may differ depending on your browser.

 ## Launch Flags